-On Tuesday March 26, 2013 area young career women and men will learn first-hand the challenges and rewards of validating their personal and professional efforts.
-On that day Business and Professional Women (BPW) of Raleigh will hold the final stage of its Young Careerist competition.
-Click here to register to attend the event.
+On Tuesday March 26, 2013 area young career women and men learned first-hand the challenges and rewards of validating their personal and professional efforts.
+On that day Business and Professional Women (BPW) of Raleigh held the final stage of its Young Careerist competition.

 This program recognizes and celebrates the accomplishments of young professionals between the ages of 21 and 35 for their endeavors at bettering themselves and others.

 Download YC Program Fact SheetDownload the 2013 Candidate Welcome Letter

 Download the 2013 Candidate Agreement Form

 The Virginia Allan Young Careerist Program (YC) was founded in 1964 by Virginia Allan who served as our National President in 1963.
 She recognized the need to recruit younger members -- and realized their professional, personal and political achievements of young professionals needed to be honored.